The Perfect Solution for Reducing Humidity when using a PTAC Unit Product Embeds

 Why do Dormitories, Apartment Buildings, and Hotels use PTAC Units?

 In buildings, such as hotels, college dorms and military housing, a central heating and cooling system can be very expensive to operate with limited available space to install duct work..
 A PTAC unit, however, is designed for on-demand use in individual rooms.
 Additionally, each room can be set to a unique temperature based on the preferences of its occupants.
-Many people use PTACs in lofts and attic spaces, sunrooms, basements, or when adding an additional room to their existing home.
+Many people use PTAC units for apartments in lofts and attic spaces, sunrooms, basements, or when adding an additional room to their existing home.
 Others even install these units in tiny homes to avoid adding extra ductwork to the main HVAC system.

-Common Issues & Myths with PTAC Units
+Common Problems & Myths with PTAC Units

 Myth #1: PTAC units can dehumidify a room if installed and operated correctly